 About 5000 years ago, yoga was first practised by Indians and today that number has increased to about 2 billion people across the globe!
 And even though so many believe in the benefits of yoga, there are many more who believe in the myths surrounding yoga.
-This makes it difficult for them to incorporate yoga in their own life and make the most of the advantages of yoga.
+This makes it difficult for them to incorporate yoga in their own life and make the most of the advantages of yoga by trying daily yoga routines for beginners.

 Today, we’re going to debunk all those yoga myths we’ve been hearing for the past couple of years!